dim2k2006/conditional-fields-front/README.md

 First of all, you will need an HTML form.

-To enable conditional logic you should add data-rules attribute to conditional field.
+To enable conditional logic you should add **data-rules** attribute to the conditional field.

 ```html
 <form action="#" method="POST">